temporalio/documentation/docs/dev-guide/golang/project-setup.md

 **When to use a local development server?**

-We recommend using the local development server if you are new to Temporal, or want to start something from scratch and don’t have a Self-hosted environment ready or want to pay for a Temporal Cloud Account.
+We recommend using the local development server if you are new to Temporal, or want to start something from scratch and don’t have a self-hosted environment ready or want to pay for a Temporal Cloud account.

-The Temporal CLI comes bundled with a development server and it provides a fast way to start running Temporal Applications.
+The Temporal CLI comes bundled with a development server and provides a fast way to start running Temporal Applications.

-However, the local development server does not emit any metrics, and if you are eager to to set up Cluster level metrics for performance tuning, we recommend using a Self-hosted Cluster or Temporal Cloud.
+However, the local development server does not emit any metrics.
+If you are eager to to set up Cluster-level metrics for performance tuning, we recommend using a self-hosted Cluster or Temporal Cloud.

 #### Start the dev server

-**How to start a local development server?**
+**How to start a local development server**

 If you have successfully installed the Temporal CLI, open a new terminal and run the following command: